 Although the at-fault driver is responsible, their auto insurance is typically the one paying for your damages.
 You will need to file your personal injury claim with that insurance company.

 You will need to let the insurer know that you’re filing a claim as soon as possible.
-The statute of limitations in Georgia is two years from the date of the accident.
+The statute of limitations in Georgia is two years from the date of the accident, according to OCGA § 9-3-33.
 The claims process can be confusing and complex, so it’s best to contact an experienced car accident lawyer for help.

 Investigating the Accident